orgMINT/MINT/README.md

 You can put any code inside `:` and `;` block which tells MINT to "execute this later".

-Functions are stored variables with uppercase letters.
+Functions are stored in variables with uppercase letters.
+There are 26 variables for storing functions in MINT and use the uppercase letter A to Z.

-Storing a code block in the variable `Z`.
+The following stores a function in the variable `Z`.

 ```
 :Z `hello` 1.
 2. 3. ;
 ```

-Running the code block by stored in uppercase `Z` by referring to it
+Running the function by stored in uppercase `Z` by referring to it

 ```
 Z